Hart, Texas: Planetary Science

 A rare type of meteorite unique to the Western Hemisphere was discovered near Hart in March 2010.
 A field worker found a single, large, dense brownish stone weighing 966 grams beside a road located 0.25 miles from the town of Hart.
 The meteor was subsequently purchased by a collector.
 The stone was analyzed at the University of Washington and was classified as a Carbonaceous Chondrite (CK3), the most massive example of one of 25 known specimens in the world.
-The finding was published in The Meteoritical Bulletin, No. 101 (2013) MB 101 with the meteorite being given the official name of "Hart".
+The meteorite was given the official name of "Hart".